f3d-app/f3d/doc/libf3d/PLUGINS.md

 The plugin can be loaded using `f3d::engine::loadPlugin("path or name")` api if you are using libf3d, or `--load-plugins="path or name"` option if you are using F3D application.
 The option can also be set in a configuration file that you could distribute with your plugin.

+## f3d::vtkext

+F3D provides access to a VTK modules containing utilities that may be useful for plugin developers:
+ - `vtkF3DFaceVaryingPointDispatcher`: A VTK filter that manipulates point data so that F3D can display them as face-varying data (used by `usd` plugin)
+ - `vtkF3DBitonicSort`: A VTK class that perform Bitonic Sort algorithm on the GPU (used by the `splat` point sprites rendering algorithm

+See respective header of these class for a more complete documentation.